rob-burrus/CarND-Advanced-Lane-Lines/README.md

 * Calibrate camera to remove distortion
 * Apply thresholds on color and gradient features to isloate pixels of lane lines
 * Apply perspective transform on region of interest
-* Identify lane line pixels by searching image with sliding windows, or using the location of previously detected lane lines
+* Classify left/right lane line pixels by searching image with sliding windows, or using the location of previously detected lane lines
 * Generate lane line polynomial fit on the pixels detected from the previous step
 * Warp the the polynomial fit back onto the original image